SIBarcodeNetwork/ReadtheDocsMaster/Docs/downloading_traces.rst

 If the forward and reverse traces are in different folders, it's easiest to import all of the traces from one folder, set the read direction for that folder and then import the second folder.

-The Search dialog box or Filter button in the upper right-hand corner of the Geneious window can be used to locate a particular direction of reads based on trace names if both forward and reverse traces are imported in one folder.
+The Search dialog box or Filter button in the upper right-hand corner of the Geneious Prime window can be used to locate a particular direction of reads based on trace names if both forward and reverse traces are imported in one folder.
 Both options are highlighted in the above screen shot.

 Traces imported into Geneious directly from disk have none of the specimen's associated FIMS or LIMS metadata attached.
 It is possible to annotate traces with the associated metadata, but this must be done pre-assembly (with the traces) because forward and reverse traces can come from different sequencing plates.